Lawrence Transfer Factor: Transference of Specific Immune Memory by Dialyzable Leukocyte Extract from a CD8+ T Cell Line

 aNew York University School of Medicine, New York, NY bGeisel School of Medicine, Dartmouth College, Hanover, NH cNew York Hansen’s Disease Program, Bellevue Hospital Center, New York, N

-After months of study that included interviews of TF physician-scientists, we conclude that an antigen-specifc TF exists for most, if not all, antigens.
+After months of study that included interviews of TF physician-scientists, we conclude that an antigen-specific TF exists for most, if not all, antigens.
 By working from a CD8+ T cell line with modern biochemical technology, it should be possible to identify and patent products capable of treating infectious diseases, antigen-responsive cancers, and autoimmune disorders.

 J Drugs Dermatol.
 2017;16(12):1198-1206.